sakaiproject/sakai/basiclti/docs/sakai_lti_api.md

     lti.outcomes.enabled=true
     lti.roster.enabled=true
-    lti.settings.enabled=true

-Note: After the LTI 2.1.1 / Sakai 2.9.3 release these four parameters default to "true".
-See <https://jira.sakaiproject.org/browse/BLTI-263>
-for details.

 Also, the Gradebook demands to know an account that is setting each grade.
 Since these grades are being set via web services, we can define